Sunday Mornings at Ananda

 The teen program includes opportunities to dive more deeply into the teachings of Raja Yoga, which include yoga, meditation and service.
 We strive to give children an experience that teaches universal spiritual principles, helps them become familiar with the teachings of this path, and most importantly, reminds them of their own true spiritual nature.

 Families are also welcome to use the preschool classroom for supervised quiet play, which has video feed of the service.
-Older children who are able to sit quietly are welcome to participate in the Purification as well as the Festival of Light services with their parents.
+Older children who are able to sit quietly are welcome to participate in the Purification as well as the Festival of Light service with their parents.

 Contact: Michelle Mall

 (724) 814-1294 or email@example.com

 Recordings of the Sunday Service talks are now being posted online.

 FAQ: Why do the ministers where different colors?
 Do the colors mean something?